 The inverter generator makes 58 decibels of sound at maximum load, which may drop when the load decreases.
 It is not the quietest model, but it’s moderately quiet to be used in the forced noise of the campsites.
 The machine is our choice of the best 2000-watt generator for RV air conditioners.

-What could be better: It doesn’t have an electric start method.
+What are the flaws?
+It doesn’t have an electric start method.
 You only have to use the pull cord.

 This Honda inverter generator is equipped with a huge 121cc motor.
 It delivers a peak power of 2,200 watts and continuous power of 1,800 watts.
 If you need more juice, you can connect the generator to another model in parallel to provide more than 4,000 power wattage.
 This can make this generator perfect for motor-driven devices such as an air conditioner.